 Britney Jones is studying education quality and effectiveness and other issues related to equity and social justice as a doctoral student in the Learning, Leadership, and Education Policy PhD program in the Educational Leadership Department.
 Her doctoral work follows a B.A. in Education Studies and a M.A. in Elementary Teaching, both from Brown University.
 Britney worked for four years in an Achievement First charter school in Brooklyn, N.Y., where she served as a 4th grade teacher, as well as a curriculum developer.

-Jeremy Landa is a second year doctoral student in the Measurement, Evaluation, and Assessment Program of the Educational Psychology Department.
+Jeremy Landa is a third year doctoral student in the Leadership and Educational Policy Program of the Educational Leadership Department.
 Jeremy holds a B.A. in Economics from Wayne State University and a M.A. in Teaching and Curriculum from Harvard University.
 As the Social Studies Department Leader at a magnet school in New Haven, CT, Jeremy was frustrated by how limited standardized assessment are for measuring a student’s overall achievement and improvement over time.
-Based on these experiences, Jeremy is working with Dr. Morgaen Donaldson and Dr. Kimberly LeChasseur to examine a new Professional Educators Program in New Haven.
-The study is funded by the U.S. Department of Education as an evaluation of a five-year, multi-million dollar investment in new leadership roles and systems for both teachers and school leaders.
-Jeremy is also working with Dr. Bianca Montrosse-Moorehead to study excessive evaluation anxiety as experienced by evaluators.
-Jeremy also is doing research on desegregation policies and Supreme Court decisions, working to examine the relationship between individual and group rights and how boundaries moderate those rights.
+Jeremy is working with Dr. Morgaen Donaldson and Dr. Kimberly LeChasseur on an evaluation of a five-year, multi-million dollar investment in new leadership roles and systems for both teachers and school leaders.
+Jeremy also works with Dr. Shaun Dougherty and Dr. Bianca Montrosse-Moorhead on a study that examines the costs and benefits of Pre-Kindergarten programs in the State of Connecticut.
+Jeremy's personal research is focused on teacher labor markets and past desegregation judicial decisions and present desegregation practices.

 Shelby Little is a second year Master’s student in the Department of Curriculum and Instruction.
 She has been working on Project School Organization and Science Achievement (SOSA), as a research assistant, for Dr. John Settlage.
 In her research, she has helped to gather data on school climate, teacher, and principal leadership and equity.
 This past summer, Shelby engaged in a professional learning community to learn how to create infographics that can make this data more accessible to educational practitioners and the public.
 Shelby hopes to continue her research with Project SOSA and work on her thesis project gathering data on curriculum design for teaching science coaches.